Kingdom of Kartli: Later developments

 These new realms were not long at peace.
 Soon after coming into power, George II of Kakheti launched an expedition against Kartli, intending to depose King David X and conquer his kingdom.
 David's brother Bagrat successfully defended the kingdom and managed to capture George II in an ambush.

 Peace did not survive long in the west either, as David X faced incursions from Alexander II of Imereti, who was somewhat less successful than his Kakhetian counterpart.

 In 1513, the Kingdom of Kartli managed a short conquest of neighbouring Kakheti.
 In 1520, the Kingdom of Kakheti was restored with the support of local nobles by Levan of Kakheti, son and heir of George II.
 In 1522/24, Safavid Shah Ismail invaded Kartli occupying Tbilisi to suppress David X's revolt.
 It is believed the Iranians built a mosque in Tbilisi during this time.
+Georgian-Persian bilingual documents were one outcome of the policy of compromises.
+The 1540s saw the appearance of the first Persian documents in Georgia.
+The Persian text was frequently appended to Georgian deeds of gift pertaining to estates and other matters, dating to King Simon's reign.

 The Peace of Amasya (1555) recognized Kartli, Kakheti, and eastern Samtskhe as Persian possessions, while everything to the west of it (i.e. Imereti, western Samtskhe) fell into Ottoman hands.
 During the next 150 years, Kartli was under vassalage of successive dynasties of Persia, while more than 40 years this Georgian Kingdom was under suzerainty of Ottoman Empire.
 It regularly paid tribute and sent gifts (pīškeš) to the shah and sultan in the form of boys and girls for use as slaves; horses; and wines, thereby losing its true sovereignty.

-Seventeenth Century: Georgian petty kingdoms under Persian and Ottoman vassalage
+Seventeenth century: Georgian petty kingdoms under Persian and Ottoman vassalage

 In 1632, Rostom Khan, the illegitimate son of David XI (Daud Khan), was appointed as king/wali of Kartli.
 Rostom, who had converted to Islam and previously had taken the name Khosrow Mirza, imported Persian language and culture into Kartlian administration and daily life.
 During his reign, Kartli experienced a growth in prosperity and trade, along with restoring damaged regions.
 Under Rostom, Kartli had a policy of religious tolerance, which included subsidized repairs to churches and monasteries, and the building of new mosques.
 Rostom died 17 November 1658 and was buried in Qom, Safavid Empire.

 In 1747, the Shah of Persia, Nader Shah was assassinated.
 Capitalizing on this instability Teimuraz II and his son Heraclius II, who had been given the kingship of Kartli and Kakheti respectively by Nader Shah himself as a reward for their loyalty, declared their de facto independence from Persia.

 After Teimuraz II's death in 1762, Irakli II assumed control over Kartli, thus unifying the two into the short-lived Kingdom of Kartli-Kakheti.